-But nonetheless, Hashem chose him.
+Nonetheless, Hashem chose him.
 Hashem saw that Moshe had this potential to lead Bnei Yisrael out of Egypt, even if Moshe himself was unaware of it.
 We understand Moshe's humility.
-But still, the question persists, why did he refuse a direct command of God?
+But still, the question persists: Why did he refuse a direct command of God?

-C. Why Did Moshe Refuse?
+Why Did Moshe Refuse?

-Shem Mishmuel explains that Moshe Rabbeinu thought that Hashem was choosing Moshe davka because he was inadequate.
+The Shem Mishmuel explains that Moshe Rabbeinu thought that Hashem was choosing him specifically because he was inadequate.
 Moshe thought that the Jews did not deserve a qualified leader.
-They were at the 49th level of tuma.
-Slavery had taken its toll and the Jews had sunk to horrible lows, including idolatry.
-Eventually, the time had come for redemption.
-But Moshe thought, "The Jews do not deserve an actually qualified leader.
+They were at the forty-ninthth level of tuma.
+Slavery had taken its toll, and the Jews had sunk to horrible lows, including idolatry.
+Eventually, the time came for redemption.
+But Moshe thought, "The Jews do not deserve a qualified leader.
 Why is Hashem choosing me?
 Only because I am truly inadequate to the task.
-If God is sending me of course I will succeed.
+If God is sending me, of course I will succeed.
 But it will be a long and arduous process.
 As an unfitting and unqualified leader, I don't want to be the cause of more Jewish suffering that will probably happen along the way.
-Sure I am inadequate, and that's all the Jewish people deserve.
 Why should I be the one to do this?
 Let someone else be chosen."

-This is a pessimistic way of looking at things, but it was realistic.
-Moshe said to Hashem, "Obviously You have a reasoning for choosing me, but please let me not be the emissary for a painful redemption process.
-I'd rather not be part of a painful exodus."
+This was a pessimistic way of looking at things, but it was realistic.
+Moshe said to Hashem, "Obviously, You have a reason for choosing me, but please let me not be the emissary for a painful redemptive process.
+I would rather not be part of a painful exodus."
 This objection displayed the amazing qualities of Moshe.
 It reflected his humility and his honest self-appraisal.
-At the same time, it was a statement and a stance that he took in order to help the Jewish people.
+At the same time, it was a statement and a stance that he took in order to help the Jewish People.
 He wanted them to be redeemed without suffering any more pain.

 But Moshe's mistake was that Hashem knew all of this.
-While he allows people to argue and to pray in general, in this case Moshe should have realized that if Hashem said to go, then Moshe's own logical and noble objections had no place.
+While He allows people to argue and to pray in general, in this case, Moshe should have realized that if Hashem said to go, then Moshe's own logical and noble objections had no place.
 Even if the exodus would be painful, Hashem's will was for him to go do it, and Moshe should have accepted the difficult charge and painful mission.

-D. When Hashem Gives us a Mission
+When Hashem Gives Us a Mission